jouniverse/pbr-studio-app/README.md

 ![UI Screenshot](./assets/imgs/ui-1.png)
 ![UI Screenshot](./assets/imgs/ui-2.png)

 A walkthrough of the app is available [here](https://youtu.be/7OkwRz5IT4U).
+Some options are not available in the walkthrough, since they were added after the walkthrough was recorded.

 ## License